What is the Warm Home Discount?

 - You were getting the Guarantee Credit element of Pension Credit (even if you get Savings Credit as well)

-The ‘Broader Group’ are the people that need to apply to get the discount.
+The ‘Broader Group’ are the people that need to apply to their energy company to get the discount.
 Each energy company on the scheme has slightly different criteria for who qualifies as to this discount, but they’re all aimed at people on low income.
 Usually they are determined by what kind of benefits you qualify for.

 British Gas, for example, offers the discount to customers that are currently receiving income support, jobseekers allowance, employment and support allowing, or universal credit.
-It’s a similar story at the other big companies, but it’s worth checking your particular supplier.
+It’s a similar story at the other big companies, but it’s worth checking your particular supplier – scroll down for a full list.

 How do I apply for the Warm Home Discount?

 If you qualify for the core group, then lucky you, you don’t need to lift a finger!
-If this is the case, you should receive a letter by the 7th of December 2018.
+If this is the case, you should receive a letter between October and December 2019.
 The letter might say that that you need to call to confirm your details, but it should be a very straightforward process.
 Just in case, do not let this letter go ignored.
-Your electricity supplier will apply the discount to your bill by the end of March 2019.
+Your electricity supplier will apply the discount to your bill by the end of March 2020.

 If you think you might be in the broader group, the best place to start is to check your eligibility with your energy supplier.
-Almost all of them well let you apply online, and most offer an over-the-phone option as well.
+Almost all of them will let you apply online, and most offer an over-the-phone option as well.
 See below for a full list of suppliers that offer their customers the Warm Home Discount.
-Many of the bigger suppliers have already opened their applications for Winter 2018/2019.

 If you’re a mobile home owner, you apply slightly differently through this link.